The average salary for an Application Support Specialist is $59,081.

 Application Support Specialist Job Listings

-Pay by Experience Level for Application Support Specialist
+What is the Pay by Experience Level for Application Support Specialists?

 Pay Difference by Location